HeidarM/Quench_Simulation/README.md

 This determinant can be very efficiently maximized, almost instantly for any size.
 In `utils/optimize_fidelity.py` this is implemented using scipy.optimize and the [L-BFGS-B](https://en.wikipedia.org/wiki/Limited-memory_BFGS) algorithm.
 To ensure global minimum is found, I use a multi-start strategy, with a Sobol sequence to distribute initial points.
 The codes runs multi-threaded.

-## Jobs run on real quantum computer
+## Logs of jobs on IBM quantum computer or local simulator
 Jobs run on real quantum computer are logged in `logs/job_log_ibm.jsonl`, while those run in local simulator are logged in `logs/job_log_simulation.jsonl`.
 The simulation runs also save the measurements.

 In order to print a table of jobs and details run